jasonhwardell/Phantom-Funeral/content/games/adventures/tdnts/_index.md

 Much stronger than the other Changed due to their constant consumption of the fast-growing mold in the Larder.
 They target torchbearers first, attempting to extinguish any light.
 Once the torches are out, they try to force-feed their opponents fistfuls of mold: Save or succumb to the psychoactive substance for 1d6 hours, during which time you can take no actions other than gorging on the putrid mass.

+To the north, hidden behind a wall of mold, a tunnel winds west.
+A half hour's crawl through moss spores and roughly-dug earth leads to the Lichen Farm.

 ### 7. Barracks
 A long chamber lined with 10 bunk beds on either side.
 Weapons, armor, and personal belongings are scattered throughout the room, making movement difficult.
 Each bed has a 1 in 6 chance of containing a Changed, who will wake shrieking if disturbed—immediately check for a random encounter, which will arrive from an adjacent room.